Leading Injection Molded Plastic Companies

 2. Injection

-The next step of the production process is injection.
-During this step, a screw, also known as an injector, uses mechanical or hydraulic pressure to force the melted plastic into the mold cavity.
+The subsequent phase of the production process is injection.
+In this stage, a screw, also referred to as an injector, employs mechanical or hydraulic pressure to drive the molten plastic into the mold cavity.

 3. Shaping